Willi Castro Player Props: Twins vs. Blue Jays

 Willi Castro At The Plate

-- Castro is batting .247 with six doubles, two home runs and five walks.
+- Castro has six doubles, four home runs and five walks while hitting .258.

-- In 53.3% of his 30 games this season, Castro has picked up at least one hit.
-He's also had five multi-hit games.
+- In 54.8% of his 31 games this season, Castro has picked up at least one hit.
+He's also had six multi-hit games.

-- He has homered in two of 30 games played this year, and in 2% of his plate appearances.

-- Castro has driven in a run in six games this season (20.0%), including one multiple-RBI game.
+- Castro has driven in a run in seven games this season (22.6%), including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.